Certificates of quality

 has no or very few defects which will effect its strength

-weight of wood to an equal volume off, rater.
-The higher the specific gravity, the heavier
+weight of wood to an equal volume off, rater. higher specific gravity, heavier

 Stain - A discoloration in wood caused by

 a fungus, minerals or chemicals.
-A die or pigment used to discolor wood.
+A or pigment used to discolor wood.

 strip that is inserted between stacks of green wood and spaced between 16" to

-24" to allow air to flow through the stack to ensure proper drying..
+24" to allow air to flow through stack to ensure proper drying..

 Surfaced Lumber - A piece of wood that